Free Virginia Public Records: Divorces, Marriages, Warrants

 A birth certificate is a legal proof of identity and states birth and registration of the individual have occurred.10

 Individuals can order certified copies of death and birth certificates in Virginia at one of the walk-in locations from 1912 until the present.
-For a certified copy of the birth certificate, individuals must bring the necessary ID and application form.
+For a certified copy of the birth certificate, individuals must bring the necessary ID and Online Birth Certificate Application Form.
 Those who can obtain certified copies must be only immediate family members or legal guardians.

-For a death certificate, individuals can fill out the online application with the correct ID to an in-person location or online method.
+For a death certificate, individuals can fill out the Online Death Certificate Application Form with the correct ID to an in-person location or online method.

 If a person requires a quicker copy that is not certified, they can obtain one through VitalChek.